Physical aspects of psychological shock

 How Body Psychotherapy Can Help Overcome Trauma

-Body Psychotherapy can help overcome PTSD without having to endlessly talk about the experience and without reliving the pain of the trauma.
-Body psychotherapeutic methods such as Bodynamic® and Somatic Experiencing® are particularly suitable for releasing trauma stored in the body.
-You can process traumatic events and thereby reduce symptoms such as flashbacks, nightmares and anxiety.
-This makes it possible to resolve PTSD symptoms, move forward after trauma, and improve overall well-being.
+Body Psychotherapy can support working with PTSD without having to endlessly talk about the experience and without reliving the pain of the trauma.
+Body psychotherapeutic methods such as Bodynamic® and Somatic Experiencing® aim to support processing trauma stored in the body.
+This bodily integration allows a new perspective on the traumatic events.
+This can help reduce symptoms such as flashbacks, nightmares and anxiety.

 Overview

-Body Psychotherapy techniques work with the following steps to release trauma from the body:
+Body Psychotherapy techniques work with the following steps to enable the release trauma from the body:

 Step 1